keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

-The [Keptn Lifecycle Toolkit: Installation and KeptnTask Creation in Minutes](https://www.youtube.com/watch?v=Hh01bBwZ_qM) video  demonstrates how to create a KinD cluster. on which you can install the Lifecycle Toolkit.
+The [Keptn Lifecycle Toolkit: Installation and KeptnTask Creation in Minutes](https://www.youtube.com/watch?v=Hh01bBwZ_qM) video  demonstrates how to create a KinD cluster. on which you can install Keptn.
 The basic steps are:

 1. Download, install, and run [Docker](https://docs.docker.com/get-docker/)